 Unfortunately, many dogs suffer from weakened or worn out joints

 Arthritis and Joint Health in Dogs

 Arthritis is an informal way of referring to joint pain or joint disease.

 All dogs suffer from arthritis as they age.

 In fact, according to the Arthritis Foundation, approximately 20% of all adult dogs have arthritis.

 In other words, 1 in 5 adult dogs suffers from arthritis.

-However, if your dog is seven or older, he has a 65% chance of suffering from arthritis.
+However, if your dog is older than 7 years, there is a 65% chance he or she suffers from arthritis.

-In short, more than half of all senior dogs endure arthritis on a daily basis.
+In short, more than half of all older dogs endure arthritis on a daily basis.

 Arthritis is just a fact of life for dogs.